djeer/djeer.github.io/cv.md

 ### Software Engineer, Co-Founder
 **SerenityGPT**
 *Apr 2023 - Jan 2025 (1y 9m)*
-*Artificial Intelligence, Docker, JavaScript, Python, Terraform, Golang*
+*Artificial Intelligence, Golang, Docker, JavaScript, Python, Terraform*

 - Early stage startup delivering enterprise search with Generative AI where you own your data - with local or hybrid cloud processing
 - Developed MVP that was successfully demoed to customers got them to sign up for a paid trial